 The team collate monthly case studies to be shared with NHS England and HNY ICB, these showcase the impact the service is having on children and young people.

-These are also reflective case studies, to look at what changes can be made to adapt the service to better meet the needs of children and young people.
-Tailoring the support to the young person's needs is crucial to the success of the programme.
+These are also reflective case studies, to look at what changes can be made to adapt the service to questionnaires from children who have been in the service, which highlights the positive impact the service is having on young people.

+better meet the needs of children and young people.
+Tailoring the support to the young person's needs is crucial to the success of the SLEEP SCHEDULE &I

-"I HAVE IMPROVED MY SLEEP SCHEDULE &I AM NOW ON AN APPRENTICESHIP & I AM ABLE TO COPE WITH THIS NOW."
+AM NOW ON AN

+APPRENTICESHIP & I

+AM ABLE TO COPE

+WITH THIS NOW."